Historical Map

 The Fourth Crusade

-Originally intended to conquer Muslim-controlled Jerusalem by means of an invasion through Egypt, the Crusaders instead attacked and sacked the Christian city of Zara and the capital of the Byzantine Empire, Constantinople.
-Driven by massive debts to the Republic of Venice and the political machinations of a Byzantine prince, this crusade resulted in the permanent fracturing of the Byzantine Empire and deepened the schism between Catholic and Orthodox Christianity.
+Originally intended to conquer Muslim-controlled Jerusalem by means of an invasion through Egypt, the Crusaders instead attacked and sacked the Christian city of Zara and the capital of the Byzantine Empire - The medieval continuation of the Roman Empire in the East, centered on Constantinople.
+For over a millennium, it served as a bastion of Christianity and Roman law, preserving ancient knowledge until its fall in 1453., Constantinople.
+Driven by massive debts to the Republic of Venice - A powerful maritime empire that dominated Mediterranean trade by controlling key islands and ports. and the political machinations of a Byzantine prince, this crusade resulted in the permanent fracturing of the Byzantine Empire and deepened the schism between Catholic and Orthodox Christianity.

 LocationZara (Croatia) and Constantinople (Turkey)